johnhyde/island/README.md

+# Flying Island
-# Collaborative novel between John and a mysterious stranger
+, or, continents incontinent, or, a largely assiduous help-meet, or, whatever A collaborative novel between John and a mysterious stranger

 Each chapter is a separate .txt file?